jdaigle/LightRail/LightRail.Server/Server_Architecture.md

    That means I/O operations should be queued.
 And all shared state should be non-blocking, non-locking.
 Ideally wait-free, but that's harder to do.

+### AMQP Session and Message Transfer Notes

+* Session flow control is window based, effectively controls the number of unsettled messages transfers held in a buffer (across all links attached a session).
+* Link flow control is credit-based, used to implement various messaging patterns (async, sync, drain, etc.).

+### AMQP Session Flow

+The specification is super unclear about Session flow control.
+But at the end of the day Session flow control is about ensuring that the infrastructure is not overburdended with unsettled deliveries.

+The session has an "incoming-window" which is the number of transfers the session can received.
+This is decremented on each received transfer.
+But when is it incremented or reset?
+When we settle it?
+What about multi-transfer deliveries?
+In theory, when it reaches zero, we shouldn't handle any more transfers.
+When set or reset, we should send a flow.

+The session maintains a "remote-incoming-window" which is the number of transfers the session expects the *remote* session to be able to handle.
+This is decremented on sent transfer.
+When it reaches zero, we must stop transfers.
+It's recalculated when we receive a flow.
+The flow contains the remote's incoming-window, and it's last observed transfer-id (our outgoing-transfer-id).
+The algorithm substracts from the the remote's incoming window any outstanding transfers on our end.

+In theory the session also tracks a seperate "outgoing-window".
+While it seems that many implementations simply synchronize this with "remote-incoming-window", it seems possible to have an indepedent state which controls how many transfers we can send independent of what they can receive.
+Obviously in practice, this must necessarily be less than or equal to the "remote-incoming-window".

+Finally the "remote-outgoing-window".
+It's not clear what value this has other than from the spec: "When this window shrinks, it is an indication of outstanding transfers.
+Settling outstanding transfers can cause the window to grow."

+ What about multi-transfer deliveries?

+### Message Unsettled Delivery State (for Link Recovery)
+* TODO:
+* **I think that for version 1 we won't support suspending and resuming links.**

 # Message Broker Queueing Architecture

 1. Each message queue is implemented a concurrent, lock-free, non-blocking queue.